saltycrane/use-fit-text/README.md

 - Why doesn't it work with Flexbox `justify-content: flex-end;`?
   This appears [to be](https://stackoverflow.com/questions/36130760/use-justify-content-flex-end-and-to-have-vertical-scrollbar) [a bug](https://github.com/philipwalton/flexbugs/issues/53) with Flexbox.
 Try using CSS Grid or `margin-top: auto;`
+- What does the "reached `minFontSize = 20` without fitting text" message in the console mean?
+  This means `use-fit-text` was not able to fit the text using the `minFontSize` setting of 20.
+To ensure the text fits, set `minFontSize` to a smaller value.

 ## Changelog

-- v2.4.0-alpha.2
+- v2.4.0
   - handle case where `minFontSize` is set larger than the `fontSize` value needed to fit the text in the div.
-Log an error to the console in this case.
+Log a message to the console in this case.
   - fix final adjustment calcuation
+  - add `logLevel` option to control what is logged to the console
 - v2.3.0
   - automatically recalculate font size when content changes
   - fix bug where a recalculation was not done on resize if the text initially fit in the div